Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

-A compact invariant subset $S$ is \emph{isolated} if there exists a compact neighborhood $N\subset X$ of $S$ such that $I(N)=S$.
-We call $N$ an \emph{isolating neighborhood}.
-Throughout this section, $S$ will always denote an isolated invariant subset unless stated otherwise.
+A compact invariant subset $S$ is \emph{isolated} if there exists a compact neighborhood $N\subset X$ of $S$ such that $I(N)=S$; we call $N$ an \emph{isolating neighborhood}.
+Throughout this section, $S$ will always denote an isolated invariant subset.

-\begin{defin} An \emph{index pair} of $S$ is a pair of compact subsets $(N,N_-)$ of $X$, $N_-\subset N$, such that: \begin{enumerate} \item $\overline{N-N_-}$ is an isolating neighborhood of $S$, \item $N_-$ is \emph{positively invariant}, i.e., if $x\in N_-$ and there exists a positive time $s_0\in\bbR$ such that $\phi^x(s_0)\in N$, then $\phi^x([0,s_0])\subset N_-$, \item and $N_-$ is an \emph{exit set}, i.e., if $x\in N$ and there exists a positive time $s_0\in\bbR$ such that $\phi^x(s_0)\notin N$, then there exists a time $s_0'\in[0,s_0)$ such that $\phi^x(s_0')\in N_-$. \end{enumerate} \end{defin}
+\begin{defin} An \emph{index pair} of $S$ is a pair $(N,N_-)$, $N_-\subset N$, of compact subsets of $X$ such that: \begin{enumerate} \item $\overline{N-N_-}$ is an isolating neighborhood of $S$; \item $N_-$ is \emph{positively invariant}, i.e., if $x\in N_-$ and there exists a positive time $s_0\in\bbR$ such that $\phi^x(s_0)\in N$, then $\phi^x\big([0,s_0]\big)\subset N_-$; \item and $N_-$ is an \emph{exit set}, i.e., if $x\in N$ and there exists a positive time $s_0\in\bbR$ such that $\phi^x(s_0)\notin N$, then there exists a time $s_0'\in[0,s_0)$ such that $\phi^x(s_0')\in N_-$. \end{enumerate} \end{defin}

-\begin{thm}[\cite{Con78}] An index pair of an isolated invariant subset always exists.
-Moreover, the pointed homotopy type of the quotient is independent of the choice of index pair. \end{thm}
+\begin{thm}[\cite{Con78}] An index pair $(N,N_-)$ of an isolated invariant subset $S$ always exists.
+Moreover, the pointed homotopy type $\calC(S)$ of $N/N_-$ is independent of the choice of index pair.
+We refer to $\calC(S)$ as the \emph{Conley index} of $S$. \end{thm}